meizuflux/private-destination/readme.md

 - email verification
 - seperate admin dashboard to manage *everything*, not just users
 - panel on admin dashboard to view process usage
+- allow use of user password to unlock secure note content